-It's possible that Alex Machacek chose this word for his CD because no matter what anyone says about it, it will be wrong and the reviewer or listener will eat his or her words.
-The Austrian import plays guitar, but that's the only thing we can all agree on here; the minute one says this CD is fusion, or jazz, or progressive rock, it changes.
+It's possible that Alex Machacek chose this word for the title of his CD because no matter what anyone says about it, it will be wrong and the reviewer or listener will eat his or her words.
+The Austrian import plays guitar, but that's the only thing we can all agree on here; the minute one concludes this CD is fusion, or jazz, or progressive rock, it changes.

 Machacek doesn't write songs as much as bursts of noise, which start at one place and end at another, with God knows what happening in the middle.
 There are few choruses, only one vocal cut, no unifying themes and a plethora of head-scratching moments.
 Naturally, fellow musicians will love this disc, but average listeners might be a bit put off by Machacek's apparent lack of cohesion or purpose.